AFoundationForSimpleEnterpriseSoftware/SimpleJavaEasyMath/README.md

 ```

 Simple, isn't it?
 SimpleJavaEasyMath is currently available at version 0.0.1.
+We will release version EE 1.0 in the near future.

 ## Building
 `make build-sjem` will build the project. `make test` will test the project.